nicferrier/rcirc-notify/README.md

 If that displayed a notification you're ready to configure things.
 If not stop here and make sure you have one of the supported notification utilities installed!

+The next step is to add the rcirc-notify hooks, execute this:

+     (rcirc-notify-add-hooks)

-The following customization variables are available:
+You're done!
+If you want to customize things further the following customization variables are available:

 | Name                           | Description                                                                              | Default                             |
 | ------------------------------ | ---------------------------------------------------------------------------------------- | ----------------------------------- |